 Brewer’s yeast tastes kind of cheesy, and I like to use it every day to make my own salad dressing, or you can mix it into scrambled eggs, or any kind of savory, cheesy type of thing.
 I have tablets on hand in case I’m not eating salad.

 - Calcium and Magnesium – Calcium is super important because if you don’t have enough of it, it is one of the few nutrients that your baby will literally steal from your own bones if there’s not enough of it.
-Personally, I used Calmag Fizz because it’s properly balanced with Magnesium, super easy to make, and tastes great.
+Personally, I use Calmag Fizz.
+It’s properly balanced with Magnesium, it’s very easy to make, and tastes great.

 Note: Avoid calcium carbonate tablets!
 This is basically like eating rocks.
-It might be cheaper, but it’s not properly absorbed by your body, so why bother?
+They may be cheaper, but it’s not properly absorbed by your body, so why bother?

 When you’re pregnant, people will come out of the woodwork giving you all kinds of unsolicited advice.
 I find it is good to listen, smile and nod, then throw most of it away.